Frinkiac-7/robcoin-client/README.md

 # Robcoin - Fun with cryptocurrency

 Robcoin is an account management app for an eponymous pseudo-cryptocurrency.
-The backend API repo can be found at https://github.com/Frinkiac-7/robcoin
+The app works by tying into a backend API (repo is at: https://github.com/Frinkiac-7/robcoin) for Create, Read, Update, and Destroy methods for account transactions written in Rails.

 ## Features